 Roody Originals, which sells ugly Christmas sweaters, has used this very tactic.
 The brand has successfully opened eight seasonal pop-up shops, timed for when its products are in demand.
 Promotional staff donning ugly sweaters stand outside and give away chocolates.

 “While we didn’t ask passersby for anything or even mention the shop unless they asked, we always got an uplift in customers when out on the street,” says CEO and founder Ross Culliton.

 One of Roody Originals’ pop-ups was at an upstairs space, which had the potential to deter foot traffic.
 As a solution, Ross hired a band to play out the window.

 “Crowds gathered on the street to look, and passersby came up to check out what was happening,” he says.
 The band indirectly helped shoppers identify where the action was at.

-Gilbert stresses the importance of knowing who you’re selling to at your pop-up.
+Christian stresses the importance of knowing who you’re selling to at your pop-up.

 “Closely identify the target audience,” he says.
 “This not only ties into the physical location of the pop-up, but also how to reach them.
 Use the medium your target demo uses.”